Camping cabins do not always come to mind as a viable alternative to staying in a motel or hotel.

 Here are the Florida State Parks that have cabins available for campers.

-Detailed information about each of these parks is at the official Florida State Parks website.
+Detailed information about each of these parks and their cabins is at the Florida State Parks camping cabin website.